bbauska/CSS-Notes4Pros/README.md

 > We want to use the aforementioned picture of the day as a background.
 > However, we cropped the image to 4x3 for some reason.
 We could set the
 > background-size property to some fixed length, but we will focus on
 > contain and cover.
-Note that I also assume that we didn\'t mangle the
+Note that I also assume that we didn&apos;t mangle the
 > width and/or height of body.

 **contain**